meir0222/meir0222/README.md

 ## Welcome to My GitHub!
-I'm passionate about reverse engineering, exploit development, and vulnerability research.
+I'm passionate about reverse engineering and searching for vulnerabilities.
 I enjoy breaking things down, understanding how they work, and finding creative ways to push their limits.

 ## About Me